drakomancer777/drakomancy-witchcrafts/content/post/helloWorld/index.md

 Definitions can span multiple lines.

 **Multiple-line-definitions**
-:   if the definition spans more than one line, you should indent the
+:   if the definition spans more than one line, you should indent
     on each line.
-However, it is also not required to indent on each line
+However, the indent is not required

 **Multi-paragraph-definitions**